vincenzomadaghiele/RL-impro/README.md

 # A reinforcement learning agent for live sound improvisation

 This is the official repository of the RL improvisation project.

-It contains all the code for the paper):
+It contains all the code for the paper:

 > Vincenzo Madaghiele, Stefano Fasciani.
 > [**A listening agent for live control of synthesis parameters using reinforcement learning**]().